 - The statistical section, which is unaudited, includes selected financial and demographic information, generally presented on a multi-year basis.

-The CAFRs listed are presented for archival purposes only.
+The CAFRs and PAFRs listed are presented for archival purposes only.
 They reflect information at the time they were prepared and only for the period indicated.
 Readers are cautioned that the financial condition of the Town will have changed, perhaps materially, from that presented in these reports.
 Those seeking more recent, or additional, financial information should call the Finance Department at 207-725-6652.

 Reports Required by Government Auditing Standards & Uniform Guidance